gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

         <dd>An enduring function  or role performed by a department.
 The intentions of the department with  respect to a core responsibility are reflected in one or more related  departmental results that the department seeks to contribute to or influence. </dd>
         <dt>Departmental Plan <span lang="fr">(plan ministériel)</span></dt>
         <dd>A report on the plans and expected performance of an appropriated department over a 3 year period.
 Departmental Plans are usually tabled in Parliament each spring.</dd>
-         <dt>departmental priority <span lang="fr">(priorité)</span></dt>
-        <dd>A plan or project that a department has chosen to focus and report on during the planning period.
-Priorities represent the things that are most important or what must be done first to support the achievement of the desired departmental results.</dd>
         <dt>departmental result <span lang="fr">(résultat ministériel) </span></dt>
         <dd>A consequence or outcome that a department seeks to achieve.
 A departmental result is often outside departments’ immediate control, but it should be influenced by program-level outcomes.</dd>
         <dt>departmental result indicator <span lang="fr">(indicateur de résultat  ministériel) </span></dt>